Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 Of the three frameworks we're reviewing, Vue.js has the smallest footprint and the fastest benchmarks.
 Leveraging the power of the virtual DOM, it avoids any UI repaints until necessary.
 Vue's architecture also allows for more performant JS operations to achieve the same results.

-Vue's "opinionated" nature can be advantageous once you learn the design practices, because it can allow you to code large projects with much less overhead. <sup>[[opinionation](https://stackoverflow.com/a/802064/2651657)]</sup>
+Vue's "opinionated" nature can be advantageous once you learn its design practices, because it can allow you to code large projects with much less development overhead. <sup>[[opinionation](https://stackoverflow.com/a/802064/2651657)]</sup>

 Vue allows you to write all of your code (HTML, JS, and CSS) inside one file - a `.vue` file.
 This allows segregation of code and simplification of organization.
 Vue accomplishes this with [Webpack](https://webpack.js.org/).
 Each `.vue` file consists of a `<template>`, `<script>`, and `<style>` tag, which you write your HTML, JS, and CSS in respectively.
 Each tag also takes a `lang` attribute, where you can specify a pre or post processor for the language you are writing.
 For instance, you can put `lang="scss"` on your `<style>` tag, write in SCSS, and Webpack will auto-compile to CSS.